-Heatwave burns half a million mussels in New Zealand
+Scorching heat kills half a million mussels in New Zealand.

 19/02/2020

-The Northland coast in New Zealand is witnessing the scene of more than half a million mussels being "cooked" by the heat on the beach.
+The Northland coast in New Zealand is witnessing a scene where more than half a million mussels are being "baked alive" on the beach by the scorching sun.

-More than half a million mussels were roasted under the scorching sun on a beach in Northland, New Zealand, a reality that has surprised and worried many people.
-According to experts, this is a phenomenon that easily occurs when global climate change is having complex developments.
+More than half a million mussels were roasted alive under the scorching sun on a beach in Northland, New Zealand, a situation that is surprising and worrying many.
+According to experts, this phenomenon is easily occurring as global climate change continues to worsen.

 web-danger-wildlife-1-alamy

-Dr Andrew Jeffs, a marine scientist at the University of Auckland, said the unusually hot weather combined with low tides during the day left the mussels exposed on the beach and burned to death in the harsh sunlight.
+Dr. Andrew Jeffs, a marine scientist at the University of Auckland, said that unusually hot weather combined with low tides during the day caused the mussels to be exposed on the beach and burned to death by the intense sunlight.

-Dr Andrew also said he was concerned that many marine creatures would be affected by climate change.
-In addition, protecting crustaceans is very difficult.
+According to Dr. Andrew, he is also concerned that many marine creatures will be affected by climate change.
+Furthermore, protecting crustaceans is very difficult.
 Manual methods such as using sunshades are often impractical and dangerous.

 Empty

-Scientists have been watching mussels withstand changing weather conditions for a decade, but current conditions are becoming more intense and devastating for coastal animals.
+Scientists have observed mussels enduring changing weather conditions for a decade, but current conditions are becoming more intense and devastating for coastal animals.

 Trang thông tin du lịch và phong cách sống Travellive+